National Energy Technology Laboratory

-The National Energy Technology Laboratory (NETL) is a U.S national laboratory under the Department of Energy Office of Fossil Energy.
+The National Energy Technology Laboratory (NETL) is a U.S. national laboratory under the Department of Energy Office of Fossil Energy.
 NETL focuses on applied research for the clean production and use of domestic energy resources.
-NETL performs research and development on the supply, efficiency, and environmental constraints of producing and using fossil energy resources, while maintaining their affordability.
+It performs research and development on the supply, efficiency, and environmental constraints of producing and using fossil energy resources while maintaining affordability.

 NETL has sites in Albany, Oregon; Morgantown, West Virginia; and Pittsburgh, Pennsylvania.
 Together, these sites have 117 buildings and 242 acres of land.
 More than 1,400 employees work at NETL's three sites, including federal employees and contractors.

-NETL funds and manages contracted research in the United States and more than 40 foreign countries through arrangements with both private organizations and other government agencies.
+NETL funds and manages contracted research in the United States and more than 40 foreign countries through arrangements with private organizations and other government agencies.
 This work is augmented by onsite applied research in computational and basic sciences, energy system dynamics, geological and environmental systems, and materials science.
+NETL is the only of the 17 national laboratories that is government owned, government operated.

 History

+1900-1950s

 NETL originated from a number of organizations that existed in the early 1900s.
 In 1910, the U.S. Department of Interior’s (DOI) Bureau of Mines established the Pittsburgh Experiment Station in Bruceton, Pennsylvania, to train coal miners and conduct research on coal-mining-related safety equipment and practices.
 The Pittsburgh Experiment Station began coal-to-liquids conversion research in the mid-1920s, soon after several European countries had begun to pursue research in coal-based synthetic fuels.
 Just eight years later in Bartlesville, Oklahoma, the Bureau of Mines opened the Petroleum Experiment Station to pursue systematic application of engineering and scientific methods to oil drilling, helping the oil industry create operating and safety standards.
 As a result of the Synthetic Liquid Fuels Act of 1944, the Pittsburgh Experiment Station became the Bruceton Research Center in 1948.

 In 1946, the Synthesis Gas Branch Experiment Station was established for government-sponsored coal-gasification research, in particular producing synthesis gas from coal, at West Virginia University’s facilities in Morgantown, West Virginia.
 The Station joined with two other nearby DOI groups to create the Appalachian Experiment Station for onsite coal research at the current Morgantown location in 1954.

+1970s

 The new U.S. Energy Research and Development Administration renamed the former DOI sites as the Bartlesville, Morgantown, and Pittsburgh Energy Research Centers in 1975.
 These Centers began overseeing federally funded contracts for fossil energy research and development.
 All three Research Centers became Energy Technology Centers in 1977 under the newly established U.S. Department of Energy.
 The Centers housed onsite research in coal, oil, and gas technologies and managed contracts for research and development conducted by universities, industry, and other research institutions.